vincent-hebble/Multi-Label-Classification/README.md

 Running The Program:

 If the code is run on Google Colab and the file is stored as above then run all cells should run all experiments.
-If the file is run outside of google colab the dependencies mentioned above should be downloaded and the file location shoul dbe changed to your local directory
+If the file is run outside of google colab the dependencies mentioned above should be downloaded and the file location should be changed to your local directory